nolanhergert/EasyLED/src/README.md

+What features do people care about!
+Maybe just get a minimum viable product out the door and then start to iterate on what your customers care about :)

 Should save off previous settings in a backwards compatible and forwards compatible way.
   * Use ESP_EEPROM library too

+Website:
+  * Should some kind of auto-generation if needed for the build process to save copy/pasting work.
+However, should be able to do the same process/page for each strip.
+  * Am I running out of RAM?
+If so, load <static> website from PROGMEM (flash) https://arduino-esp8266.readthedocs.io/en/latest/PROGMEM.html.
+See how slow this is?
+To speed things up, maybe allow caching but need to play with etags to invalidate cache on new page update?

 Also try to make the ESP8266 set up so android/others don't complain about not having web access and boot you off the network when on home wifi.
   * It's a setting on Android/iPhone to accept this